Hendekagon/Datalog-tutorial/README.md

 # Datalog tutorial

-A mini Datalog tutorial with minimal dependencies
+A mini Datalog tutorial with minimal dependencies for people who know some Clojure

 ## Usage